ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-radio-v1.rst

-   You cannot connect via the radios when your APM 2.x is also connected via USB (they share the same port) so make sure you disconnect your USB cable from the flight controller before attempting a wireless connection.
+   You cannot connect via the radios when your APM 2.x is also connected via USB (they share the same port) so make sure you disconnect your USB cable from the autopilot before attempting a wireless connection.

 .. image:: ../../../images/APM2_telemcable.jpg